 Question with 6 notes

-happytaffeta asked: A random lesbian has followed your tumblr because it is full of win and snacks.
+happytaffeta said: A random lesbian has followed your tumblr because it is full of win and snacks.
 Hi! ouo Can I partake of the hugs even if I'm not asexual?

 YOU MAY INDEED! <3